 - You do not want to rely on any user device capabilities.

 - You do not want to invest in major technical development.

-The advantage of SMS OTPs is that even mobile devices with no Internet access, and with all of their biometric and push service capabilities disabled can act as second-factor authenticators.
-There is no need to download or install any applications, both the registration and transaction approval flows are purely text message based.
+SMS OTPs continue to function when mobile devices have no Internet access and when all of their biometric and push service capabilities are disabled.
+There is also no need to download or install any additional applications, both the registration and transaction approval flows are purely text message based.